Don Shave's Ancestral Family Tree

 Birthabout 781Rognvald HalfdansSon was born about 781.

-Deathafter 781He died after 781 at This global place was used as neither death nor birth locations are knownG in A conceptual continent surrounding the Region of OceaniaG+.
+Deathafter 781He died after 781 at This global place was used as neither death nor birth locations are knownG in A Conceptual Continent that surrounds the Region of OceaniaG+.
 The cause of his death (sadly, as an infant in their 1st year) in the year of 781AD is not known-surviving in 781 as an infant was difficult-as neither death or birth location are known, used the conceptual continent

 NameRognvald HalfdansSon was also known as OlafsSon.